What is STEM Teach IV?

 Can institutions offer existing courses or workshops through STEM Teach IV?

 Yes, an institution may offer existing courses or workshops as part of STEM Teach IV.
-Courses may be offered in face-to-face, hybrid or online formats.
+Courses may be offered a hybrid or online format.

-The program prefers that a section of an existing course be offered at a flexible time/location specifically for STEM Teach IV if a face-to-face format is needed.
-Workshops should be face-to-face regional opportunities.
+The program prefers that a section of an existing course be offered at a flexible time/location specifically for STEM Teach IV if a hybrid format is needed.
+Workshops are only being offered online until further notice.

 Can institutions develop new courses and workshops?